-- Participation must include fencers: - from at least eight countries, for open competitions in Europe; - from at least five countries, for open competitions outside Europe; - from at least five countries, for junior competitions. - Participation must include a minimum of: - ten fencers listed in the top 32 in the official ranking of the FIE and representing at least five different countries for open competitions in Europe (no requirement for competitions outside Europe). - The competition must be attended by at least four FIE A or B Grade referees of different nationalities. - The Rules of the FIE must be faithfully applied, as well as the specification for World Cup competitions.
-The organisers must use automatic judging equipment of which the prototype has been approved by the SEMI. - The final (4 or 8) must take place in a hall in which there is space allocated to the public. - There must be a sufficient number of pistes to allow the first round to take place in no more than two series of pools.

-- During the finals, the organisers must display signs on the piste indicating the names and nationalities of the fencers. - For the presentation of the prizes, the protocol rules of the FIE must be applied (cf. FIE Administrative Rules). - There must be a medical doctor present on the premises of the competition for the whole duration of the competition. - There must be an anti-doping test conforming to the regulations of the FIE (cf. t.129).
+- 1. Participation must include fencers: - from at least eight countries, for open competitions in Europe; - from at least five countries, for open competitions outside Europe; - from at least five countries, for junior competitions. - 2.
+Participation must include a minimum of: - ten fencers listed in the top 32 in the official ranking of the FIE and representing at least five different countries for open competitions in Europe (no requirement for competitions outside Europe). - 3.
+The competition must be attended by at least four FIE A or B Grade referees of different nationalities. - 4.
+The Rules of the FIE must be faithfully applied, as well as the specification for World Cup competitions.
+The organisers must use automatic judging equipment of which the prototype has been approved by the SEMI. - 5.
+The finals (4 or 8) must take place in a hall in which there is space allocated to the public. - 6.
+There must be a sufficient number of pistes to allow the first round to take place in no more than two series of pools. - 7.
+During the finals, the organisers must display signs on the piste indicating the names and nationalities of the fencers. - 8.
+For the presentation of the prizes, the protocol rules of the FIE must be applied (cf. FIE Administrative Rules). - 9.
+There must be a medical doctor present on the premises of the competition for the whole duration of the competition. - 10.
+There must be an anti-doping test conforming to the regulations of the FIE (cf. t.127 and the FIE Anti-Doping Rules).

-o.77 (b) The Observer
+o.77.
+The Supervisor

-The organisers of World Cup events, individual and team, must ensure the presence of an Observer of the FIE from a country other than that of the organisers, whose task it will be to verify that the competition properly fulfils the World Cup criteria.

-The travel, board and lodging costs of the Observer are the responsibility of the organisers, in accordance with the standards updated from time to time by the Executive Committee of the FIE.

-This Observer is proposed by the Central Office and appointed by the Executive Committee of the FIE.
+- 1. The organisers of World Cup events, individual and team, must ensure the presence of a supervisor of the FIE from a country other than that of the organisers, whose task it will be to verify that the competition properly fulfils the World Cup criteria. - 2.
+The travel, board and lodging costs of the supervisor are the responsibility of the organisers, in accordance with the standards updated from time to time by the Executive Committee of the FIE. - 3.
+This supervisor is proposed by the Central Office and appointed by the Executive Committee of the FIE.
 He is chosen from the Commissions of the FIE or from the Executive Committee.

-o.78 (c) The Directoire Technique
+0.78.
+The Directoire Technique

-The Directoire Technique shall consist of three suitable members from the organising country or invited by it.
+1. The Directoire Technique shall consist of three suitable members from the organising country or invited by it.